Darkened12/computer-simulation/README.md

 ### `section .data`

 Here is where you declare your variables.
+The only datatype supported is `int16`, so there's no need to declare the type.
 The syntax is like this:

 ```asm
 section .data